CVSSP/perceptual-study-source-separation/site/_pages/mini_interference.md

 ## Please rate the interference

-This is a training page for you to familiarise yourself with the user interface and also listen to examples of the type of sounds involved.
-For this test, you should rate the **interference** of the test sounds compared with the reference sound.
+Rate the **interference** of the test sounds compared with the reference

 **Interference** describes the loudness of the instruments compared to the loudness of the vocals.
 For example, 'strong interference' indicates a strong